alae-touba/software-engineering-notes/java-ee-spring/readme.md

 This a unidirectional OneToOne, meaning that we only can go from instructor to instructor's detail

-we are going to see how to:
-* create instructor and its instructor detail
-* create just an instructor without its intructor detail
-* create instructor detail for an existing instructor
-* remove instructor (will also remove instructor detail because of cascading delete)
-* remove instructor detail
-* update instructor
-* update instructor detail
-    * directly by PK
-    * from instructor

-lets follow these steps to create the project

 * create a maven quick start project

 * add dependencies to: mysql connector, hibernate orm